ysystech/isp_billing_system/MULTITENANT_STATUS.md

 # Multi-Tenant Conversion - Current Status

 ## Summary
-The multi-tenant conversion has made excellent progress.
-With syntax errors fixed and Phase 4 complete, the core multi-tenant infrastructure is fully operational.
+The multi-tenant conversion has reached 70% completion with Phase 7 now complete.
+All core infrastructure, security verification, and isolation testing tools are fully operational.

 ## Phases Completed